ece-student/Team-16/docs/FinalSystemDesign/finalsystemdesign.md

 We experimented and used several different circuits to increase the efficency and increase the organization of our robot for simpler and easier usabiliy.
 These circuits included and gates for consolidating the line sensors, a schmitt trigger and passive mixer to consolidate our treasure detectors and prevent the problems with fft, physical amplifiers, manual starting with a pushbutton and more.

-* **Mic amplifier**: we made a bandpass filter with gain using the PCB for the final system.
+* **Microphone amplifier**: we made a bandpass filter with gain using the PCB for the final system.
 Unfortunately, there were connection problems on the amplifier that prevented it from working properly.
 Based on the results we had from lab2 we were expecting to get an output of (?).
 Therefore we used the filter we made during lab2 for our final system.

 ![](micConnector.png)